Who Prescribes Medication for Mental Health? A Simple, Clear Guide

 A three gurop of people work on the mental health medication prescription.

-Mental health matters but knowing who prescribes medication for mental health can feel confusing.
-Not sure if you need a psychiatrist or a psychologist?
-Or maybe you’re just looking for someone to talk to and explore treatment options?
+Mental health matters and knowing who prescribes medication for mental health can feel confusing.
+Should you see a psychiatrist?
+A psychologist?
+Or a therapist who can guide you through treatment options?

 • Certification from recognized U.S. boards

-• Capable of diagnosing and managing complex mental health conditions
+• Training in diagnosing and managing mental health conditions

-Psychiatrists are the primary providers for mental health prescriptions in the U.S.
+Psychiatrists are the primary providers of mental health medications in the U.S.

-• Refer complex cases to psychiatrists or therapists
+They typically refer complex or severe cases to psychiatrists or therapists.

 Psychologists (Ph.D. or Psy.D.)